tsute/resispart/README.md

 ## Part II.
 Workshop Tutorial

+#### Analysis of 16S rRNA gene sequences for microbiome diversity study

 ### 1. Introduction

 ### 2. Installation of the R software and packages for analyzing microbiome sequence data